Karl Urban

 Biography of Karl Urban

-Karl Urban, a distinguished New Zealand-born Hollywood actor, gained widespread acclaim for his portrayal of Billy Butcher in the television series "The Boys," which premiered in 2019.
-Esteemed for his versatile acting skills, Urban is also recognized for his roles as Judge Dredd in the modern adaptation and Éomer in "The Lord of the Rings" trilogy.
+Karl Urban, the acclaimed New Zealand-born Hollywood actor, shot to fame with his powerhouse portrayal of Billy Butcher in the hit series "The Boys," which premiered in 2019.
+Known for his incredible range, Urban's also made his mark as Judge Dredd in the modern adaptation and Éomer in "The Lord of the Rings" trilogy.

 Karl Urban